-Let us consider the behavior of the systems (4) and (5) when the parameters are C=-0.1, D=-0.53, E=-0.6, F=0.19.
-In fig. 1 the maps of dynamical regimes are shown.
-The map in fig. 1a was built for three-dimensional model (4) and the map in fig. 1b was built for fifteen-dimensional model (5).
-These figures illustrate the effect of delays γ and δ on changing the type of steady-state regime of the systems.
+-0.1, D=-0.53, E=-0.59, F=-0.4.
+The map of dynamical regimes in fig. 1, a was built for three-dimensional model (4) and the map in fig. 1, b was built for fifteen-dimensional model (5).
+These figures illustrate the effect of the delay of interaction between pendulum and electric motor γ and the delay of the medium δ on changing the type of steady-state regime of the systems.
 The dark-grey areas of the maps correspond to equilibrium positions of the system.
 The light-grey areas of the maps correspond to limit cycles of the system.
 And finally, the black areas of the maps correspond to chaotic attractors.